NishantBaheti/SphinxDemo/docs/index.rst

       ".." will tell sphinx to look for parent dir.

-   * update extention to be used.
+   * update extensions to be used.

          extensions = [
             'sphinx.ext.napoleon',